Venkatesh-Kesavamoorthy/Python_Data_Project/README.md

 - Least demanded skill among the listed ones.
 - Demand remains stable with minimal variation.
 - Primarily used for statistical analysis and niche modeling tasks.

+# The Analysis

+## 3. What are the optimal skills for data analysis to learn?
+(High Demand and High Paying)

+# Final Insights

+This project provided several general insights into the data job market for analysis: